JJLongoria/aura-helper-package-generator/README.md

         apiVersion: '50.0',                 // Required for create Package from JSON
         explicit: true,                     // true to put all element names explicit in package, false to use wildcards if apply. (recommended explicit=true)
         ignoreFile: 'path/to/file'          // Path to the JSON file with the ahignore format with the metadata to exclude
         typesToIgnore: ['CustomObject']     // Optional parameter to ignore metadata.
-This parameter is used to ignore only the specified metadata on it (also must
+This parameter is used to ignore only the specified metadata (also must
                                             // be in ignore file) and avoid ignore all metadata types specified on the file.
 For example, you have an ignore file
                                             // with CustomObjects, CustomFields and CustomLabels and you only need to ignore the CustomObjects.
     }